 1. English Lavender

-This is the most versatile type (lavandula angustifolia), and the most long-lived — keeping up to 25 years with care.
+English lavender (lavandula angustifolia) is the most versatile type of lavender, and the most long-lived — keeping up to 25 years with care.
 Their compact flower spikes appear in late spring through early summer.
 Prune English lavender once and lightly after the first flowering to encourage a second blooming.
 Then prune more fully in early autumn to prepare for winter.

 2. Hybrid Lavender